theRTB/ForzaShiftTone/README.md

 The delay between beep triggers is currently hardcoded to 0.5 seconds.
 This time-out is shared between the three triggers.

 ## Settings
 The settings are not saved for now.
+Restarting the application results in a blank state including configuration.
-Remote telemetry sends data at 60 packets per second, and the offset variables (Tone offset, revlimit ms) are defined in packets.
+Remote telemetry sends data at 60 packets per second.
+The offset variables (Tone offset, revlimit ms) while defined in milliseconds currently use packet counts in the backend.
 There is one packet per 16.667 milliseconds, approximately.

 ### Per gear:
-- RPM: Derived or manually entered shift rpm value.
-A value of 99999 means it is inactive.
+- RPM: Derived shift rpm value.
+This requires the ratio of the current gear and the next gear to be determined (green background)
-- Ratio: Derived or manually entered gear ratio including final ratio.
+- Ratio: Derived gear ratio including final ratio.
+Final ratio cannot be separately derived.

 ### General configuration:
 - Revlimit: The limit on engine RPM by its own power.
 Initial guess is maximum engine rpm minus 750.
 Can be derived or manually entered.
 - Tone offset: Predicted distance between the beep trigger and the trigger rpm value.
 This should not be taken as reaction time and minimized.
 It should be regarded as the time you can consistently respond to the tone with the least amount of mental effort.
-Defaults to 17 packets (283.3ms)
+Defaults to 283 ms.
 - Revlimit %: The respected rev limit in percentage of actual rev limit (currently divided by 100).
 This is to create a buffer for transients that could cause the engine to cut out due to hitting actual rev limit.
 Defaults to 0.996 as 99.6%.
 - Revlimit ms: The minimum predicted distance to actual rev limit.
 This is to create a buffer for fast changes in RPM that would otherwise lead to hitting actual rev limit.
-Defaults to 5 packets (83ms)
+Defaults to 83ms.
+- Volume: Adjusts the volume of the beep.
+Options are 0dB, -10dB, -20dB, -30dB.
+Each step is about half as loud as the previous, where 0dB is the loudest and default.
 - Active tickbox: If unticked, application will not track incoming packets and therefore not beep or update.
 - Reset button: If pressed, reset revlimit and all values for all gears.
 Configuration values are unchanged.
 If the UI is unresponsive, restart the application.
-- Volume: Adjusts the volume of the beep.
-Options are 0dB, -10dB, -20dB, -30dB.
-Each step is about half as loud as the previous, where 0dB is the loudest and default.